Skip to main content

 2. Find the operator public key you have generated in your node during setup.

-3. Compare between the keys - if they do not match you must update your private key in the node config.yaml file, according to the key generated during your node node-setup/manual-setup#create-configuration-file.
+3. Compare the keys.
+If they do not match, update the private key in config.yaml to use the key generated during setup.

 info